 Harvard University's Center on the Developing Child has been at the forefront of generating, translating, and disseminating research that informs practice and policy on issues related to child health and development.
-In 2017, the Center published a report that emphasized three critical "design principles" that practitioners and policymakers alike should consider in order to effectively improve service delivery and policy.57 These three areas were: (1) supporting responsive relationships, (2) strengthening core life skills, and (3) reducing sources of stress in the lives of children and families.
+In 2017, the Center published a report that emphasized three critical "design principles" that practitioners and policymakers alike should consider in order to effectively improve service delivery and policy.57 These three areas are (1) supporting responsive relationships, (2) strengthening core life skills, and (3) reducing sources of stress in the lives of children and families.

-The Committee recognizes that federal human service programs, funding streams, and research initiatives have the potential to move more fully toward integrating existing efforts into a robust initiative that effectively addresses the health and social consequences resulting from toxic stress and trauma.
+To better align these "design principles" with federal human service programs, funding streams, and research initiatives, the Committee sees the importance of channeling and integrating existing efforts into a robust initiative that effectively addresses the health and social consequences resulting from toxic stress and trauma.
 As a step in that direction, the Committee believes that an ACE prevention strategy, with a focus on rural, tribal, and other at-risk populations, should be established.
+The Committee advises that current efforts can be further strengthened through a more targeted federal approach.

-Recommendation 1: Thus, similar to that of HHS five-point Opioid Strategy, the National Strategy on Suicide Prevention, and HRSA's Strategy to Address IPV, the Committee recommends the Secretary develop and implement a comprehensive prevention strategy that identifies priority outreach/awareness, programming, research, and policy areas to address toxic stress, trauma, and the health consequences of ACEs for rural, tribal, and other at-risk populations.
+Recommendation 1: Thus, similar to that of HHS' five-point Opioid Strategy, the National Strategy on Suicide Prevention, and HRSA's Strategy to Address IPV, the Committee recommends the Secretary develop and implement a comprehensive prevention strategy that identifies key priority outreach/awareness, programming, research, and policy areas to address toxic stress, trauma, and the health consequences of ACEs for rural, tribal, and other at-risk populations.